prakharsharma/CarND-Advanced-Lane-Lines/README.md

     histogram = np.sum(warped[h/2:, :], axis=0)

-    # starting point of left lane
+    # starting point of left lane, look in left half of the image
     p1 = np.argmax(histogram[:w/2])

-    # starting point of right lane
+    # starting point of right lane, look in right half of the image
     p2 = np.argmax(histogram[w/2:])
 ```

 Using the above starting points, we run a sliding window algorithm up the image to detect pixels for the lane lines.
-This algorithm is implemented between
+This algorithm is implemented from line#193 to line#257 of
-from line#193 to line#257 of function [`detect_lane_lines`][laneLinesDetectionFunc].
+function [`detect_lane_lines`][laneLinesDetectionFunc].

-After detecting lane lines pixels, [`detect_lane_lines`][laneLinesDetectionFunc] fits a second order polynomial through them, which look like:
+After detecting lane lines pixels, [`detect_lane_lines`][laneLinesDetectionFunc], fits a second order polynomial through them, which look like:

 ![alt text][detectedPointsAndPolyline]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Radius of curvature is calculated using the material presented in lecture notes (lecture#34).
-This is implemented in [`lane_curvature`][curvatureFunc].
+This is implemented by [`lane_curvature`][curvatureFunc].

 To determine vehicle positon wrt lane center, we use following data points: -